UmmarHamid/drupalTask/README.md

-# drupalTask
+# DrupalTask
-Drupal Task For a Multi Tab content Slider
+Drupal Task For a Multi Tab content Slider based on a Brand new custom theme from scratch on a new Drupal instance